Cruise by Zodiacs amongst the beautifully sculpted icebergs and take excursions from the ship to explore local bays, channels and landing sites

 Ushuaia is the most southerly city in the world and the capital of Tierra del Fuego (Land of Fire).
 It has a dramatic setting, surrounded by mountains to the north and the Beagle Channel to the south, making it a spectacular departure point for your Antarctic adventure.

 On arrival at Ushuaia Airport, please make your way through to the Arrivals Hall where our representative will be waiting for you to transfer you to your hotel.
-He/she will be holding a sign with your name on it.
-Should you not be able to contact them, please refer to the front of your itinerary for emergency contact details of our representative office.
+He/she will be holding a sign with the ship name on it.
+Should you not be able to locate them, please refer to the front of your itinerary for emergency contact details of our representative office.

 Your cruise itinerary begins with an overnight stay in Ushuaia.
 If you arrive into Ushuaia early enough, the day is yours to explore.
 Avenida San Martin and the surrounding streets are where most hotels, shops, restaurants, cafes and tourist services are located.